Selling Without an Agent? Some of the Difficulties you May Face and an Alternative to FSBO

 There are many things that can go wrong in a real estate transaction.
 If you don’t have representation, such as a real estate agent, then you may hit some speed bumps on your mission to sell on your own.
 But, if you’re adamant about not selling through an agent, and you want to sell on your own (otherwise known as FSBO), then here are some cautions to be mindful of.

 Pricing the home right.
 It would be in your best interest to hire an appraiser to look at your property before you assess the value yourself.
 If you’re not familiar with the real estate industry, it can be very easy to make a mistake in the listing price.
 And unfortunately, it’s one of the biggest mistakes you can make.
 If you have friends or colleagues who know a real estate agent, it wouldn’t hurt to ask them to comp your property for you.
 But, keep in mind that your friends will be more biased than a licensed agent may be and might tell you your home is worth more than it actually is.
 An appraiser’s assessment is a good foundation to begin creating your list price.
 Then, take a look at the comparable homes in your neighborhood that have sold recently (preferably in the last six months, or less).
-If there are homes with similar upgrades, similar size, and conditions, then it may be fairly easy to create a base asking price.
+If there are homes with similar upgrades, similar sizes, and conditions, then it may be fairly easy to create a base asking price.
 But, if your property is unique and there aren’t many homes to compare it to, you may find it difficult to justify or come up with a price (and if it’s not obvious to you what the price should be, it won’t be for prospective buyers, either).

-Taking your emotions out of the sale.
-When it comes to the listing price, the buyer showings, and terms of the sale…it’s hard not to let your emotions get involved when you have to represent yourself and your home.
-Without a real estate agent, you are responsible for every bit of communication between different prospective buyers, the title companies, escrow and more.
-This means scheduling showing times, coordinating open houses, and eventually negotiating terms of the contract.
+Take your emotions out of the sale.
+When it comes to the listing price, the buyer showings, and the terms of the sale…it’s hard not to let your emotions get involved when you have to represent yourself and your home.
+Without a real estate agent, you are responsible for every bit of communication between different prospective buyers, title companies, escrow, and more.
+This means scheduling showing times, coordinating open houses, and eventually negotiating the terms of the contract.
 Most people can’t help but be attached or emotional when it comes to the sale of their home, which can result in additional stress or frustration when things don’t go as planned.
 Plus, it’s hard for someone who loves their home to see what’s wrong with it.

 Prequalifying buyers.
 One pickle you don’t want to find yourself in is to have a buyer that you’ve committed to, only to find out later on that they don’t even qualify for your house.
 This can mean a huge waste of time and energy for you.
 But, there is one thing you can do to avoid this situation.
 You can ask for a letter from their bank stating how much they’re approved for, but keep in mind there are differences between a commitment and initial approval.
 This vetting may help you weed out non-serious buyers who may not be able to execute in the long run.
-In order to further protect yourself from flaky buyers, be sure to request for a decent earnest money deposit as well (at least 1%), as his will further eliminate those who are not ready to commit.
+In order to further protect yourself from flaky buyers, be sure to request a decent earnest money deposit as well (at least 1%), as this will further eliminate those who are not ready to commit.

 Documents.
 If we’re being completely honest- real estate transactions can be a headache.
 A lot of that comes from the stacks of paperwork involved in the transaction.

 - Residential Sales Contract- A signed contract is legally binding, and is the most important piece of paperwork in a real estate transaction.
-The sales contract includes the sale date, purchase price, dates for inspections and any conditions in which the sale can be canceled, as well as any other terms.
+The sales contract includes the sale date, purchase price, dates for inspections, and any conditions in which the sale can be canceled, as well as any other terms.

 - Offer and Counteroffer Forms- Counteroffer and offer forms can be used in support of the sales contract.
-In order to ensure there is clarity and no opportunities for a misunderstanding, these forms can be useful.
+In order to ensure there is clarity and no opportunities for misunderstanding, these forms can be useful.
 But, ensure that all conditions of the sale listed in these offer forms are also included in the sales contract.